James P. Scanlan, Attorney at Law

 1

-Creation of the Discipline Disparities page in April 2012, which page makes reference to the figures in Table 2 caused me to recognize a need also to present the information in Table 2 also in terms of the differences between African Americans and whites at two points in time (something I had previously done only for the Asian/White data in the April 5, 2011 Washington Post article, see Tables 3 and 4 below).
+Creation of the Discipline Disparities page in April 2012, which page makes reference to the figures in Table 2, caused me to recognize a need also to present the information in Table 2 in terms of the differences between African Americans and whites at two points in time (something I had previously done only for the Asian/White data in the April 5, 2011 Washington Post article, see Tables 3 and 4 below).
 Thus, Table 2a shows the differences between African Americans and whites at two points in time.
-From this perspective, too, each change in the direction that would be expected when the only forces operating are the above-described distributional patterns, though, properly measured, the disparity increased.
+From this perspective, too, each change is in the direction that would be expected when the only forces operating are the above-described distributional patterns.
+(See note iii as to why this would necessarily be the case).
+Properly measured, however, the disparity increased.

 [ref b2817]